 How To Use The Mirror Well

 The most useful tarot practice is iterative.
 Return to the same question after action has been taken.
-Compare what changed in the cards, but also what changed in you.
+Compare what changed in the cards and what changed in the situation.
 Over time the mirror becomes less dramatic and more precise.
 You begin to see familiar defenses earlier.
 You notice when your stories are disguising fear, or when your certainty is actually a refusal to tolerate ambiguity.

 Tarot As Reflective Discipline